Scalable LinUCB: Low-Rank Design Matrix Updates for Recommenders with Large Action Spaces: Introduction and Problem Setting

-We begin this section with describing the LinUCB algorithm \cite{li2010contextual}, arguably the most popular algorithm among the class of contextual bandits.
-This algorithm employs the Upper Confidence Bound (UCB) exploration strategy, following the principle of optimism in face of uncertainty \cite{auer2002finite}.
-Theoretical properties of LinUCB algorithm attracted a vast amount of contributions \cite{abbasi2011improved,chu2011contextual,valko2013finite,lattimore2020bandit}.
+Contextual bandits are essential in modern decision making, as they enable online adaptation to dynamic environments and explicitly balance exploration and exploitation \cite{auer2002finite}.
+These methods are well studied theoretically \cite{auer2002finite,abbasi2011improved,agrawal2013thompson} and are widely used in practice, in particular, in the real-world recommender systems \cite{li2010contextual,yi2023online}.
+Within this class of methods, LinUCB \cite{li2010contextual,abbasi2011improved} is one of the most commonly used algorithms.
+It models the expected reward of an action as a linear function of a $d$-dimensional context vector and follows the Upper Confidence Bound (UCB) principle, implementing optimism in the face of uncertainty \cite{auer2002finite}.
+LinUCB admits practical implementations for online recommendation settings \cite{li2010contextual} and serves as a natural baseline when online updates are required.

-Formally, at each time step $t \in \{0,\ldots,T\}$, agent observes a set of arms (actions) $\mathcal{A}_t$, where each arm $a \in \mathcal{A}$ is associated with a context vector ${x}_{t,a} \in \rset^d$.
-LinUCB assumes a linear relationship between the context vector and the reward, that is, expected reward for arm $a$ at time $t$ is given by
+For the most part of this paper, we focus on the disjoint LinUCB parametrization \cite{li2010contextual,das2024linear}, yet the techniques that we develop further naturally generalize to hybrid and shared parametrizations used in this algorithm.
+Formally, at each time step $t \in \{1,\ldots,T\}$, agent observes a set of arms (actions) $\mathcal{A}_t$, where each arm $a \in \mathcal{A}$ is associated with a context vector ${x}_{t,a} \in \rset^d$.
+LinUCB assumes a linear reward model,

 where ${\theta}_a^* \in \rset^d$ is the unknown true parameter vector for arm $a$.
 For each arm $a \in \mathcal{A}$, the algorithm maintains a ridge regression estimator with a design matrix

 reward vector